-Additionally, the Association has board-designated funds of \$11,773,996.
+Additionally, the Association had board-designated funds of \$11,205,422 and \$11,773,996, at June 30, 2022 and 2021, respectively.
 Although the Association does not intend to spend from this endowment, other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation process, amounts from its board-designated funds could be made available if necessary.